scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/implementing-the-iterators/index.md

 <center><img src="digraph-partition-msa.png" alt="Minimum spanning arborescence respecting the above partition"/></center>

 While the \\((3, 0)\\) edge is properly excluded and the \\((2, 3)\\) edge is included, the \\((6, 2)\\) is not present in the arborescence (show as a dashed edge).
-Tracking this problem down was a hassle, but the way that Edmonds' algorithm works is that a cycle, which would have been present if the \\((6, 2)\\) edge was included, are collasped into a signle vertex as the algorithm moves to the next iteration.
+Tracking this problem down was a hassle, but the way that Edmonds' algorithm works is that a cycle, which would have been present if the \\((6, 2)\\) edge was included, are collapsed into a single vertex as the algorithm moves to the next iteration.
 Once that cycle is collapsed into a vertex, it still has to choose how to access that vertex and the choice is based on the best edge as before (this is step I1 in [1]).
 Then, when the algorithm expands the cycle out, it will remove the edge which is